-The applicant should provide the title of the serial exactly as it appears on the deposit copies.
-The applicant should provide this information on the Title screen in the field marked Serial Title.
-For guidance on providing the volume number, issue number, and publication date for each issue, see Section 1107.6(E).

-NOTE: All of the issues should be published under the same continuing title.
-The applicant should complete the field marked Previous/Alternative Title only (i) if the serial was previously published under a different title, (ii) if the serial is known by a different title or by a title that is written in a different language, or (iii) if a person would likely search for the serial in the U.S. Copyright Office's records under a different title.
+The applicant should provide the title of the serial exactly as it appears on the deposit copies, including any subtitle(s).
+When completing an online application, the The applicant should provide this information on the Title screen in the field marked Serial be published under the same continuing title.
+The applicant should complete the field marked Previous/Alternative Title in the online applicationonly (i) if the serial was previously published under a different title, (ii) if the serial is known by a different title or by a title that is written in a different language, or (iii) if a person would likely search for the serial in the U.S. Copyright Office's records under a different title.
+As a general rule, a subtitle is not considered a Previous or Alternative Title.